wzuo/blog-markdown-aio/README.md

 # asyncio aiohttp markdown blog

-Used free template from StartBootstrap.
+Used free template "Clean Blog" from StartBootstrap.
 Sources included in `static` directory.

 ## Technologies
 Written in Python 3.5 in asynchronous way, using aiohttp framework.
 Posts are parsed from Markdown format.
 Comments are saved in TinyDB in `db.json` file.